 It’s nigh on impossible to walk more than 50 metres in Newcastle’s CBD without the opportunity to get a caffeine fix.
 Office workers and uni students fuel up in Bolton and Hunter Streets, mums down a much-needed cuppa after finally getting out of the house on Darby St. On the beachfront walkers, joggers and surfers stop for a flat white while suited real-estate agents mingle with tattooed hipsters over their single-origin lattes in the backstreets of Cooks Hill.
 Not all coffee’s created equal however so do your research - or follow the crowd.

 Slap on the sunscreen and hit one of Newy’s beautiful beaches.
-Australia’s second oldest city is hemmed by water and its incredible coastline offers six beaches to choose from – Nobbys Beach, Newcastle Beach, Bar Beach, Dixon Park Beach, Merewether Beach and Stockton Beach.
+Australia’s second oldest city is hemmed by water and its incredible coastline offers many beaches to choose from including Nobbys Beach, Newcastle Beach, Bar Beach, Dixon Park Beach and, Merewether Beach.
 Remember to always swim between the flags (Nobbys Beach is patrolled year-round).

 Did you know?